 Some PPE (e.g., face shields) may need to be dedicated to individuals or sanitized between use.

-Respirators are not recommended for preventing SARS-CoV-2 in exposure environments with non-active cases and do not replace physical distancing requirements.
+Respirators are not recommended for preventing SARS-CoV-2 in non-clinical exposure environments and do not replace physical distancing requirements.
 WSU respirator users must enroll in the Respiratory Protection Program.

-Notify the supervisor is you see someone not adhering to face coverings or PPE guidance, as it is not appropriate to take action or notify law enforcement.
+Notify the supervisor if you see someone not adhering to face coverings or PPE guidance, as it is not appropriate to act or notify law enforcement.

-8. Continue to practice appropriate hygiene and sanitization protocols.
+7. Continue to practice appropriate hygiene and sanitization protocols.